-The research center with an altitude of 1782~m is located between $39^{\circ}56'06.69"$ North latitudes and $41^{\circ}14'00.80"$ East longitudes.
-Precipitation, temperature and relative humidity data were supplied from the meteorological station located 2~km north of the research center and these data are provided in Table 1.
+The Research Center of the Atatürk University in Erzurum-Turkey with an altitude of 1782 m is located between 39°56'06.69" North latitudes and 41°14'00.80" East longitudes.
+Precipitation, temperature and relative humidity data were supplied from the meteorological station located 2 km north of the research center and these data are provided in Table 1.